ArashAh/version_control_workshop/part-4.md

    ```bash
    git switch collab-br
    ```
-   - Open `demo.txt` and add this sentence: “Input 4 to collab-br by collaborator, admin should take a look at this before going ahead”
+   - Open `demo.txt` and add this sentence: "Input 4 to collab-br by collaborator, admin should take a look at this before going ahead"
    - Add, commit and push:
    ```bash
    git add .